About AISNSW

 As the peak body for independent schooling in NSW, AISNSW advocates for and represents the interests and needs of all independent schools.

-As the peak body for independent schooling in NSW, AISNSW advocates for and represents the interests and needs of all independent schools — member and non-member — across the state.
+As the peak body for independent schooling in NSW, AISNSW advocates for and represents the interests and needs of all Independent schools — member and non-member — across the state.
 AISNSW:

 • provides a comprehensive range of services and resources to schools who are members of AISNSW